uga-robotics/ROS2-training/instructions/pub_sub.md

 }
 ```

-## Adding Dependancies to CMakeLists.txt and package.xml
+## Adding Dependencies to CMakeLists.txt and package.xml
 Navigate one level back to the `tutorial_ws/src/cpp_pubsub` directory, where the `CMakeLists.txt` and `package.xml` files have been created for you.

 ### Package.xml
 Open `package.xml` with your text editor.

 As mentioned in the previous tutorial, make sure to fill in the `<description>`, `<maintainer>` and `<license>` tags: